seancolyer/voltron/README.md

     });
 };
 ```
-What is happening here is that we create a function that will accept an output directory that can and should be passed into your build system/tools.
+What is happening here is that we create a function that will accept the build options that can and should be passed into your build system/tools.
 You should make your build process able to handle a dynamic output directory otherwise Voltron won't provide any value.
 The function should start up your build process and doesn't actually need to return anything meaningful at this point in time.
 The result of this function should be a `Promise`, which allows Voltron to know when your build actually completes.

 ###Create a manifest
 Your manifest was already needed to create a web extension, so if it follows the conventions listed earlier about naming you should not need to do anything else as Voltron knows what pieces of a manifest make sense to merge into another manifest.